 My only issue with the film is the lack of time some scenes are given within the narrative, as for example, some characters not from ‘Miles’ reality discover that certain people are alive/dead in the universe they have now arrived in.
 As this could’ve been a really interesting piece of characterisation if done well, as well as adding another emotional scene to the film’s story.
 Unfortunately however, most of these moments are skimmed over, mostly due to the film’s very fast-pacing.

-In conclusion, ‘Spider-Man: Into the Spider-Verse’ is some of the most fun I’ve had at the cinema, being an absolute visual treat for the eyes alongside its original story, phenomenal animation and fantastic original score.
-The film truly becomes an amazing experience for any comic book or film fan, and a very well deserved 9/10 overall.
+Altogether, ‘Spider-Man: Into the Spider-Verse’ is some of the most fun I’ve had in a cinema, an absolute visual treat for the eyes alongside its original story, phenomenal animation and fantastic original score.
+The film truly becomes an amazing experience for any comic book or film fan.
 I highly recommend this one, especially if you’re a ‘Spider-Man’ fan like myself, as this is without a doubt the web-head’s best film to date.
+Final Rating: 9/10.